 Helicoprion is our favourite ancient shark, because it highlights all the things that make sharks great: their mystery, their adaptability and their diversity.

 We have some sharks of our own, the real living fossils of the Two Oceans Aquarium.
 Spotted ragged-tooth sharks have been on Earth for over 28 million years.
-Our shysharks are members of an even older family of sharks, that has survived relatively unchanged for over 150 million years - outliving the dinosaurs and the dreaded Ginsu shark!
+Our shysharks are members of an even older family of sharks, that has survived relatively unchanged for over 150 million years - outliving the dinosaurs and the fearsome Ginsu shark!

 Want to see more ancient animals?
 You won't believe how sea turtles evolved...